jfv492/VisuSpeak/02. Project Development/a. Testing/Front-end/visuspeak/README.md

    - Run `npm install` to install the required dependencies.

 3. **Start the Application**:
-   - Run `npm run all` to start the development server.
+   - Run `npm run start` to start the development server.
    - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ## Additional Notes

-- Ensure the database connection details in your project in `server/db.js` match the credentials you use for your MySQL server.
-For Firebase configurations, ensure your `.env` file is set up correctly as mentioned above.
+- For Firebase configurations, ensure your `.env` file is set up correctly as mentioned above.
 - The React project might require additional setup or environment variables depending on its configuration.

 ## Support